VIRUS-ATTACK/DCGAN-GPU-IMPLEMENTATION/README.md

 # DCGAN-GPU-IMPLEMENTATION
 DCGAN stands for deep convolutional Generative Adversarial Networks.

-The code was implemented using the following paper
+The code was implemented based on the following paper
   >https://arxiv.org/pdf/1511.06434.pdf